 Haskell went on to direct another 10 instalments of Hercules and Xena, including two episodes from a key story arc in Hercules' fourth season.
-'Encounter' and 'When a Man Loves a Woman' saw Hercules battling the villainous Ares (Kevin Smith) for the first time, and star Kevin Sorbo marrying the woman who would later become his wife in real-life as well.
+'Encounter' and 'When a Man Loves a Woman' saw Hercules battling the villainous Ares (Kevin Smith) for the first time, and star Kevin Sorbo marrying the woman who would later become his real-life partner as well.

 Haskell's first feature-length project followed in 1999.
 Shot in four weeks on a US $3.5 million budget, Fearless was intended as a pilot for an American series.
-This time O'Gorman played one of a team of extreme adventurers based in Queenstown.
-The following year Haskell rejoined actors Kevin Smith and Angela Dotchin for Lawless: Dead Evidence, the second of a trio of tele-movies based on Smith's rough and tumble private investigator.
+This time O'Gorman played one of a team of extreme adventurers in Queenstown.
+The following year Haskell rejoined Kevin Smith and Angela Dotchin for Lawless: Dead Evidence, the second of a trio of tele-movies based on Smith's rough and tumble private investigator.

 Robert Weisbrot, Hercules The Legendary Journeys - The Official Companion (New York: Doubleday, 1998)